docker/docs/release-notes/docker-machine.md

 * Added support for arbitrary disk size

 `google`
-* Enabled disk auto-deletion on newly created machines
+* Enabled disk auto-deletion on newly created machines.
 * Fixed a bug preventing the removal of a machine if it had already been removed remotely.
-* Added support for fully qualified network and subnetwork names
+* Added support for fully qualified network and subnetwork names.

 `hyperv`
-* Fixed potential cmdlet collision with VMWare powercli
+* Fixed potential cmdlet collision with VMWare powercli.
-* Fixed a bug with virtual switch selection
+* Fixed a bug with virtual switch selection.
-* Machine now correctly detects if the user is a Hyper-V administrator when using a localized version of Windows
+* Machine now correctly detects if the user is a Hyper-V administrator when using a localized version of Windows.

 `openstack`
 * Added `--openstack-config-drive` flag